BumpeiShimada/ask_professionals/README.md

 6. Create user and advisor from actual devices or emulators https://www.youtube.com/watch?v=6bmwj0eo70c
 7. Start a chat 🙌

+## Admin Web Page

+You may find it difficult to see the conversations from Firestore Console.
+Then please try this simple admin page: https://github.com/BumpeiShimada/ask_professionals_admin

 ## Tech Stacks

 ### Backend